Plebware/Plebware.github.io/author/journalistic/_posts/2026-06-22-justification-of-plebware.md

 It has been two decades in the making.

 And I will see it through to the end.
+(PS, this Journalistic article was compiled from start to finish, without using AI once.)

 🔑